unfoldingWord/wordMAP/README.md

   ...
 }

-// keyed by n-grams in the secondary text secondaryAlignmentFrequencyIndex = {
+// keyed by n-grams in the secondary text.
+These are the frequency of permutations. secondaryAlignmentFrequencyIndex = {
   "d": {
     "a": 1,